fe2s/fe2s.github.io/source/_posts/2016-05-30-scalable-machine-learning-with-insightedge-mobile-advertisement-clicks-prediction.markdown

 ## Overview

 There are several compensation models in online advertising industry, probably the most notable is CPC (Cost Per Click), in which an advertiser pays a publisher when the ad is clicked.
 Search engine advertising is one of the most popular forms of CPC.
-It allows advertisers to bid for ad placement in a search engine's sponsored links when someone searches on a keyword that is related to their business offering.
+It allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches on a keyword that is related to their business offering.

-For the search engines, like Google, advertising became the key source of their revenue.
-The challenge for the advertising system is to determine what ad should be displayed for each query search engine receives.
+For the search engines like Google, advertising is one of the main sources of their revenue.
+The challenge for the advertising system is to determine what ad should be displayed for each query that the search engine receives.

 The revenue search engine can get is essentially: